garyfleming/product-engineering/estimates.md

 ---

-# Do you have a deadline?
+# Example: Do you have a deadline?

 ^ IRL Maybe a manager gets annoyed that their self-imposed deadline they reported didn't get met.
-It doesn't matter that it was realistic or not, that it was artificial or not; there's a lot of trust and social capital.
+It doesn't matter that it was realistic or not, that it was artificial or not; there's a loss of trust and social capital.
 Teams who fail to deliver to deadlines consistently will lose trust.
 ^ Conversely, teams who are frequently held to unrealistic and arbitrary deadlines will lose trust in their management and leadership - Why should they be treated poorly for bad deadlines?
+Particularly those in which they didn't participate.
 ^ TODO what should we do as managers and stakeholders

-^ To summarise: there are often consequences for deadlines, real or imagined, being missed; for both those held to the deadline and those who set it.

 ---

 ## _When a software delivery group is forced to estimate tasks, this tends to trap them in an environment of obligation without responsibility.
 And often the person demanding these estimates finds themself in the very same trap._
 ## -- JB Rainsberger

+^ To summarise: there are often consequences for deadlines, real or imagined, being missed; for both those held to the deadline and those who set it.

 ---